 It’s been a few years since you launched, what is Tala today?

 Shivani Siroya: Tala builds financial identities for “credit invisible” people in emerging markets.
-Our Android app scores customers instantly using only the data on their devices and delivers customized financial services, including short-term loans, in minutes.
+Our Android app scores customers instantly using only the data on their devices and deliver customized financial services, including short-term loans, in minutes.
 Our mission is to really open up financial access, choice and more control for underserved people around the world so they can advance their lives and ultimately build their futures.

 What really led you to form Tala?

-Through my work and travels in Sub-Saharan Africa and southeast Asia, I saw very clearly how lack of access to traditional financial services was preventing people from growing their businesses, supporting their families, and planning for the future.
+Through my work and travels in Sub-Saharan Africa and Southeast Asia, I saw very clearly how a lack of access to traditional financial services was preventing people from growing their businesses, supporting their families, and planning for the future.
 I wanted to solve this gap in access by working within the financial system at first, but I quickly realized that what I needed to do was start with people – and build a new kind of bridge between informal economies and the formal sector.
 I started from the idea of believing in people and wanting to prove their potential, which is something I learned from my parents, and have carried with me throughout my life.

 As an entrepreneur, what drew you to the emerging markets?

-Growing up in India and the United States, I’ve always been hyper aware that we don’t all start from the same place.
+Growing up in India and the United States, I’ve always been hyper-aware that we don’t all start from the same place.
 The strength of our systems, and our access to those systems, impacts our ability to be successful.
-Tala was formed to open up financial access in emerging markets specifically, because that’s where my experience and interest was, but the reality is that gaps in financial access exist everywhere, even in established economies.
+Tala was formed to open up financial access in emerging markets specifically because that’s where my experience and interest was, but the reality is that gaps in financial access exist everywhere, even in established economies.
 Our ultimate mission is to serve as much as the financially underserved population as possible.